-The love of trains that he shared with Walt Disney is credited for the idea of building a railroad at Disneyland.
+The love of trains that he shared with Walt Disney is credited with the idea of building a railroad at Disneyland.
 An area in Disney’s California Adventure theme park is named “Grizzly Flats” in honor of Kimball.

-Early Los Angeles streetcars run each weekend on the half-mile long “Loop Line”.
+Early Los Angeles streetcars run each weekend on the half-mile-long “Loop Line.”
 A passenger diesel or electric freight train is chosen and rotated from the collection to run the 1.5-mile mainline that was once a part of the Santa Fe Railroad.

-All feature benches and, at least, two cabooses.
+All feature benches and at least two cabooses.
 The trip runs from the south of the museum northward to the junction with BNSF Railway, where the historic Santa Fe depot on State Route 74 stands.
 A Pacific Electric “Red Car” also operates on the mainline on certain weekends.

 The Steam Experience is an unforgettable memory for anyone who has ever wanted to operate a real steam locomotive.
 You arrive at 7:30 am and spend the morning with the crew learning about the engine and getting it ready for operation.

 If you are well versed in your railroad knowledge, you’ll be pretty impressed with what’s available.
 Two Magnetic Flagman grade crossing signals, a Safetran block signal initially installed on the Southern Pacific Coastal Route, Union Switch and Signal motorcar indicators designed to warn crews of oncoming trains, and a grade crossing warning bell dated 1910 which stood at a crossing in nearby Anaheim until the early 1960s.

 The Pinacate Station reception center and the museum store are open from 9:30 am to 4:30 pm on weekdays and from 9:30 am to 5:00 pm on weekends.
 Trolleys and trains operate every weekend and on many major holidays, between 11 AM to 5 PM.